 We have also commenced “Genius Hour” sessions which include a range of students from K to 6 with a focus on design thinking, philosophical questions, and areas of interest for selected students.

 Additionally, enrichment programs for all students are provided both within the classroom setting and as extra curricula opportunities.

 Mentors in our community and beyond work with students in Mathematics, STEM, Visual Arts and Digital Technologies.
 Our newly opened STEM Lab provides space and easy access to a host of new 21st Century resources.
 This flexible learning space is utilised by all students.

-External and Extra Curricula Opportunities
+External and Extra Curricular Opportunities

-da Vinci decathlon
+da Vinci Decathlon

 The da Vinci Decathlon is an academic competition designed to challenge and stimulate the minds of school students.
 Students compete in teams of eight across 10 disciplines: engineering, mathematics and chess, code breaking, art and poetry, science, English, ideation, creative producers, cartography and legacy.

 At Corpus Christi the da Vinci Decathlon is one way we support those children in Stage 3 with high ability in a particular field of their academic studies.
 They are prepared for the competition by participating in a number of practice sessions which are facilitated by a teacher trained in this field.